John Murtha: Political career

 Soon after returning from Vietnam, Murtha won the Democratic nomination for what was then the 22nd District, which was based in Johnstown.
 He lost fairly handily to longtime Republican incumbent John Saylor.

 Murtha was elected to represent the 72nd legislative district in the Pennsylvania House of Representatives in a special election on May 20, 1969.
 The election was triggered by the death of Representative Edward McNally, who died in November 1968.
 He was elected to a full term in 1970.

 Congressman Saylor died in October 1973, nine months into his 13th term.
 Murtha immediately jumped into the special election contest in what was now the 12th District.
-In the February 1974 special election, which took place during the burgeoning Watergate scandal, Murtha defeated one of Saylor's former aides, Harry Fox, by only 242 votes.
+In the February 1974 special election, which took place during the burgeoning Watergate scandal, Murtha defeated one of Saylor's former aides, Harry Fox, by only 242 votes, and was sworn in on February 20.
 He defeated Fox for a full term by a significantly wider margin in the general election that November and was re-elected 17 times.

 Murtha faced tough primary challenges in 1982, 1990 and again in 2002.
 The 1982 challenge occurred when the Republican-controlled state legislature took advantage of Murtha's connection to Abscam and incorporated most of the district of fellow Vietnam War veteran and Democrat Don Bailey of Westmoreland County into the 12th District.
 The 2002 challenge occurred when the state legislature redrew the district of Democrat Frank Mascara to make it more Republican-friendly, shifting a large chunk of Mascara's former territory into Murtha's district.
 Mascara opted to run against Murtha in the Democratic primary since the new 12th was geographically more his district than Murtha's.
 However, Mascara was badly defeated.
+Murtha was a moderate-to-conservative democrat.